marisudris/frontendmentor-projects/bento-grid/README.md

 ### Continued development

-It's worth investing more time in plannin stage before writing the first line of code.
+It's worth investing more time in planning stage before writing the first line of code.
 Working from design files is also way easier.

 ## Author